hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/acronyms.md

 :::

 <br />
 Two of the most common objects were found in less than 50\% of the surveys.
-Both are less than 5mm in diameter and are considered microplastics.
+Both are less than 5mm in diameter and are considered micro-plastics.
 Industrial pellets were found in all survey areas.
 The highest rates were recorded at Préverenges, Genève, Lugano and Biel.
 Expanded foams < 5mm are the result of the fragmentation of expanded polystyrene and are sometimes found in large quantities.

 <br />
 <br />